 Downsides of the Rule of 300 and 4% Rule

-Another downside of forecasting models is that they cannot account for changes in your lifestyle over the years.
+Another downside of these models is that they cannot account for changes in your lifestyle over the years.
 As The Fifth Person notes, even from the age of 65 to 90, you cannot assume you’ll have exactly the same lifestyle with the same expenditures month after month.
-Your interests and tastes are likely to change over time, and you’ll need to adjust your finances to accommodate those lifestyle changes.
+Your interests and tastes are likely change over time, and you’ll need to adjust your finances to accommodate those lifestyle changes.

-Rule of 300: Bottom Line
+Rule of 300 and 4% Rule: Bottom Line

-The Human Interest Team
+Article ByThe Human Interest Team

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.